Eleiyas/ZZZ-Autopatch-Download-Links/README.md

 Unfortunately, all the links I have for pre-release are dead and 404 on connect.

 ## Release
-Links mostly come from Reddit and other sites, as I have yet to find the correct API to hook into for ZZZ, unlike Genshin.
+Links mostly come from Reddit and other sites.
+1.7+ taken from [HoYo's official API](https://sg-hyp-api.hoyoverse.com/hyp/hyp-connect/api/getGamePackages?game_ids%5B%5D=U5hbdsT9W7&launcher_id=VYTpXlbWo8)

 1. 1.0: Working
 2. 1.1: Working